 In 1991 when ARE began, 37% of all pupils attained 5 or more GCSEs at C grade or higher.
 Only 12% of Bangladeshi pupils, 22% of Black pupils and 25% of Pakistani pupils achieved the same standard.

-Working with teaching and learning
+Working with educators

-ARE has a long record of working closely with teaching and learning professionals in educational places such as schools, colleges and youth spaces, providing interventions tailored to address the factors we know can impede the development of a young person’s self-esteem and aspirations.
+ARE has a long record of working closely with teachers and learning professionals in educational places such as schools, colleges and youth spaces, providing interventions tailored to address the factors we know can impede the development of a young person’s self-esteem and aspirations.
 Our workshops are informed by research and proven positive outcomes.

 Alongside initiatives focusing on education, mentoring or role models are also part of the tools, so that a young woman will know that wearing a headscarf will not impede her path to becoming a marine biologist or a Black teenager will be able to fulfil his ambition of working in motor sport.